Fragtality/Fenix2GSX/README.md

 ### Does not Connect / Exception 31

 The MobiFlight WASM Module is not installed correctly or at all:
+- Check if you have a Folder called `mobiflight-event-module` in your Community-Folder.
+In it there must be a File called `layout.json` (amongst other Files and Folders)

-- Ensure you have downloaded the actual Module (Binary) and not the Source-Code!
-Go to [Releases](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) and download the File mobiflight-event-module-x.y.z.zip (under Assets)
+- To download it manually: Go to [Releases](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) and download the File mobiflight-event-module-x.y.z.zip (under Assets)
-- Ensure you have unpacked it correctly (or at all).
-Check the Path as recommended under [Requirements](#requirements).
-In the End it is installed like any other 3rd Party Scenery in your Community Folder
+- Extract it to your Community-Folder (so that the Path to the layout.json File is `Community\mobiflight-event-module\layout.json`)

 <br/>